chazlarson/Media-Scripts/Plex/README.md

 ```
 The script will keep track of where it is and will pick up at that point on subsequent runs.
 This is useful in the event of a lost connection to Plex.

 Once it gets to the end of the library successfully, the tracking file is deleted.
+If you want to disable that for some reason, set `RETAIN_RESET_STATUS_FILE` to 1

-If you want to reset the progress tracking and start from the beginning for some reason, delete a file named something like `8c9d8955-b414-4f35-98a4-8f3f26d0249c.txt` in the same directory as this script.
-The file name is the internal UUID of the library being processed.
+If you want to reset any existing progress tracking and start from the beginning for some reason, set `FLUSH_STATUS_AT_START` to 1.

 If you specify a comma-separated list of labels in the env file:
 ```